GreyRook/code-with-style/docs/process/index.md

 The SM ensures that the event takes place and that the attendants understand its purpose.
 The SM teaches the Scrum Team to keep it within the time-box.

-Sprint Planning answers the following:
+Sprint Planning answers the following questions:

-* What can be delivered in the increment resulting from the upcoming Sprint?
+* What can be delivered in the increment resulting from the current Sprint?
 * How will the work which is needed to deliver the increment be achieved?
+* What Sprint Goal does the current Sprint have?

 ### Sprint Review